PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:53:40
+Last updated: 2024-04-02 17:54:13
-Random Quote: Technology has to be invented or adopted. - Jared Diamond
+Random Quote: Freedom is the right to live as we wish. - Epictetus